solomonyaw/Transport-Fare-Prices-Prediction-System/README.md

 payment_type: The payment method  – either credit card or cash
 fare_amount: The total taxi fare paid is the label to be predicted

+#Classes
+Two classes were created, one class to hold features and the other class to hold the prediction

+Below is the code for the TaxiTrip Class

+Below is the code for the TransportFarePrediction Class

+# Functions
+There were three functions that were deployed.
+The are:

+The Train() function which